 Our History

-Our congregation, which was the first presbyterian one in Florida, was organized in June of 1824 during the Territorial Period in the state’s history.
+Our congregation, which was the first Presbyterian church in Florida, was organized in June of 1824 during the Territorial Period in the state’s history.
 Through the efforts of Reverend Dr. William McWhir, a minister in the Presbytery of Georgia, fourteen original members formed this congregation.
 Once it began operating on its own, Dr. McWhir returned to his ministry in Georgia.

 Over the years, the church building served many needs within the community.
 During the Civil War, the Union army used the building for military purposes and services were not held there during that time.
 At the end of the war, the church resumed weekly services in its place of worship.